matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 ### Call participation

 Users who want to participate in the call declare this by publishing a `m.call.member` state event using their matrix ID as the state key (thus ensuring other users cannot edit it).
-The event contains an array of `m.calls` object describing which calls the user is participating in within that room.
+The event contains a timestamp named `m.expires_ts` describing when this data should be considered stale, and an array `m.calls` of objects describing which calls the user is participating in within that room.
 This array must contain one item (for now).

+When sending an `m.call.member` event, clients should choose a reasonable value for `m.expires_ts` in case they go offline unexpectedly.
+If the user stays connected for longer than this time, the client must actively update the state event with a new expiration timestamp.

-`m.call.member` state events must be ignored if their user's `m.room.member` event's membership field is not `join`.
+`m.call.member` state events must be ignored if the `m.expires_ts` field indicates they have expired, or if their user's `m.room.member` event's membership field is not `join`.

 The fields within the item in the `m.calls` contents are: